Can Childhood Trauma Lead to Addiction? [Guide]

 - Moving from place to place constantly

 Emotional trauma is the leading cause of many addictions, and children are extremely prone to this sort of trauma.
-Children have a hard time putting stressful experiences into context and try to understand why they happened.
+Children have difficulty putting stressful experiences into context and understanding why they happened.

 Family instability is one of the primary causes of emotional trauma.
 Instability can include neglect, abuse, and separation from parents, among other types of trauma.